Bob Fry (golfer): Early life and amateur career

+Professional career

 Fry moved to Fort Madison, Iowa, to become head pro at the Fort Madison Country Club at the request of brothers Walt and John Sheaffer of Sheaffer Pen company.

 In 1960, Fry took the head pro position for three municipal golf courses in Davenport, Iowa (Emeis, Duck Creek and Credit Island).
 He organized an exhibition match with Arnold Palmer and Gary Player at Emeis Golf Course in the early 1960s.
 This later became the Quad Cities Open.

 In 1970, Fry, Heisman Trophy winner Johnny Lujack, Franklin "Whitey" Barnard, John Deere Corporation brothers Jim and Ray McLaughlin, restaurant owner Nic Chirekos and several others developed Crow Valley Golf Club in Bettendorf, Iowa.
 Originally intended to be a men's only club, and designed specifically with the PGA Tour in mind, the club was forced to open the links to women with the advent of the 'women's lib' movement.
-Fry brought the Quad Cities Open (known today as the John Deere Classic) to Crow Valley Golf Club.
-This tournament continues as an annual PGA Tour event through 2010.
+Fry brought the Quad Cities Open to Crow Valley Golf Club.
+This tournament continues as an annual PGA Tour event through contemporary times.

 "Fry...said the idea of a Quad-City Open probably had its hatching back in 1964.
 "That year and again in '65, I held a $5,000 tourney at Emeis.., but we dropped the tourney because the PGA and Tournament Players Division (TPD) were having their differences," he explained.
 "It took about five years for the two groups to straighten out their squabble, " Fry continued.
 "In 1970, the two groups adopted a program for smaller sponsoring tournaments, calling them satellites instead of labeling them class B or minor meets," said Fry.
 "I happened to be on the list for such an event - and working through Marshall Dann (the executive director of the Western Golf Association) and the right parties here in the Quad-Cities - we landed last year's [1971] tourney."
 This was probably the best of the 16 satellite stops on the tour in 1971.

 Fry won the Iowa Section PGA tournament five times, including a 1965 record-setting 66-62=128 round at Marshalltown to win by 15 strokes.
 He played in the Western Open countless times, and qualified for the Los Angeles, Tucson and Phoenix Opens for over 20 years.
 In 1961, Fry shot a qualifying round of 68 at Scottsdale Country Club, tying for low honors in the $32,500 Phoenix Open.
 He qualified for six PGA Championships, one year recording a 66-62=128 to lead the nation in qualifying.
 He also recorded 18 holes in one.